dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/cli/dbcontext-creation.md

 From a design-time factory
 --------------------------
-You can also tell the tools how to create your DbContext by implementing the `IDesignTimeDbContextFactory<TContext>` interface.
-If a class implementing this interface is found in the same project as the derived `DbContext`, the tools bypass the other ways of creating the DbContext.
-They always use the factory at design time.
+You can also tell the tools how to create your DbContext by implementing the `IDesignTimeDbContextFactory<TContext>`
+interface: If a class implementing this interface is found in either the same project as the derived `DbContext` or in the application's startup project, the tools bypass the other ways of creating the DbContext and use the design-time factory instead.

 ``` csharp
 using Microsoft.EntityFrameworkCore;